michaelchimento/STbayes/README.md

 3 transformed_baserate 0.0011 0.0010     0.0004     0.0019 5000.000 1.0008
 4        transformed_s 5.5959 4.9939     1.6104    11.2023 4339.186 1.0011
 ```
-Estimates are not far off, but depend on network density and stochastic processes of each simulation.
+Estimates are not far off from the parameter values used for simulation, but depend on network density and stochastic processes of each simulation.
 See vignette ```simulate_data_manytimes.R``` to quench your thirst for model validation.

 STbayes also provides easy access to estimated learning times with ```extract_acqTime``` if you have fit the model with generated quantities (gq=T) and acquisition time estimates (est_acqTime=T).
 Generated quantities also includes log-likelihood of observations for WAIC calulations etc. To plot comparison of estimates versus known values: